-DON’T buy red roses unless they’re for a romantic partner.
+DON’T buy a bouquet of red roses unless they’re for a romantic partner on Valentine’s Day.
 Also, all-white bouquets are generally reserved for weddings.

 DO be patient on Sunday mornings.
 Florists are one of the few shops open on Sunday mornings (especially in smaller towns).
 You’ll find families picking up flowers for Sunday lunch with family, so it can be a busy time to go.
 If you want to get in and out, go right when they open and not at 11 a.m.